Trust the Top Google Reviewed Criminal Defense Law Firm in Clearwater.

 - A violation of probation

 - Failure to appear in court

 When a judge issues an arrest warrant, a bond amount is designated by that judge.
 The bond amount may be set at zero, meaning the individual cannot bond out of jail.
 The seriousness of the charge along with the history of the case will usually dictate the bond amount.
 In less serious circumstances, a judge may set a lower bond.
 Our attorneys can immediately request a bond hearing if you are arrested and fight for a bond amount that you or your family can afford.
-Call us for a free private consultation at (727) 531-2926 anytime, 24-7!
+Call us for a free evaluation at (727) 531-2926 anytime, 24-7!